jolmoo/pickmu-mobile/README.md

 ## 🤝 Acknowledgements

-Special thanks to **Fernando** (Backend Engineer) for support with API design, debugging, and backend integration, which significantly streamlined frontend development.
+Special thanks to **Fernando** (PickMu's CTO) for support with API design, debugging, and backend integration, which significantly streamlined frontend development.

 ---